stdlib-js/stdlib/docs/style-guides/javascript/README.md

 ##### Notes

-* While Github stars and downloads are rough indicators, place more emphasis on the following:
+* While GitHub stars and downloads are rough indicators, place more emphasis on the following:

   * Code quality

     - conciseness
     - maintainability

   * Documentation

     - APIs
     - examples

   * Test cases

 * For most cases, do __not__ place much weight on how recently the module was updated.
 Small, focused, well-written modules should not require much updating.